exercism/csharp/exercises/error-handling/README.md

 is rather programming language specific you'll have to refer to the tests for your track to see what's exactly required.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/error-handling` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.